S7 Airlines Flight 778: Crew's mental state

 After the touch down and during the deceleration stage, the crew might have experienced a specific psychological aspect which was referred by investigators as premature mental mobilization.
-According to the report, the mental state is characterized by a decrease in pilot alertness, nervousness and emotional moment, even though the principle activity of the pilots have not been fully completed.
+According to the report, the mental state is characterized by a decrease in pilot alertness, nervousness and emotional moment, even though the principal activity of the pilots have not been fully completed.
 In the case of Flight 778, the pilots had decreased their awareness even though they had not fully stopped their aircraft.
 They knew that they had reached their destination and the next required step to complete the flight was to taxi to the airport apron.

 This decrease in alertness eventually caused them to not carefully monitor their aircraft.
-When the left engine throttle lever moved forward and the aircraft began to pick up speed again, First Officer Chernykh, who was responsible for scanning the aircraft instruments and flight parameters during the entire flight, didn't notice the change in the flight parameters and the movement of the throttle.
+When the left engine throttle lever moved forward and the aircraft began to pick up speed again, First Officer Chernykh, who was responsible for scanning the aircraft instruments and flight parameters during the entire flight, did not notice the change in the flight parameters and the movement of the throttle.
 The system then proceeded to warn the crew on their improper configuration, as the engines had gone into take-off mode.
-The crew, who didn't notice about the throttle movement, thought that it was improbable for a take-off warning to sound during a landing roll.
-They developed a "phenomenon of mistrust", as per the description given by investigators, as they didn't believe that the take-off configuration warning was working properly.
+The crew, who did not notice about the throttle movement, thought that it was improbable for a take-off warning to sound during a landing roll.
+They developed a "phenomenon of mistrust", as per the description given by investigators, as they did not believe that the take-off configuration warning was working properly.
 First Officer Chernykh immediately concluded that this must have happened due to a glitch in the system and as such he tried multiple times to erase the warning by pushing the clear and recall buttons on the ECAM.